accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/prise-de-focus.md

 title: When focused
 ---

-When focused, this is the state returned by an element that receives attention following a user action.
+Focus is the state returned by an element that receives attention following a user action.
 There are three ways in HTML to give focus to an element:

 - By activating the element using a pointing device (e.g. mouse);
 - By reaching the element using the tab or shift + tab key;